Software-Improvement-Group/sigridci/docs/reference/analysis-scope-configuration.md

       - name: python
       - name: typescript

-The various options and sections are explains in more detail in the remainder of this page.
+The various options and sections are explained in more detail in the remainder of this page.

 ## Excluding files and directories